Abarat by Clive Barker

 - Finished reading it on January 20, 1997

 - I'm pleased to say that I enjoyed this collection of stories by Ellison much more than I did the last one I read.
-(See my review of Deathbird Stories below.)
+(See my review of DEATHBIRD STORIES below.)
 In a weird paradox, although these stories involved deaths and being angry at being denied the person's presence, I enjoyed them and found several to be pretty positive.
 Oh, they are still disheartening in sections and they make me extremely thankful of being lucky enough to have not experienced the same amount of loss as Ellison describes in his Introduction.
 But I also thought that they were enjoyable enough to not be extremely depressed by them.
 My favorites are below.

 "Escapegoat" - A team of reverse-"Quantum Leap"ers.